Skip to content

 bash

-2. SYS_ADMIN capability is needed to change the GPU's power limit or frequency.
-See here.
+2. The SYS_ADMIN Linux security capability is needed to change the GPU's power limit or frequency.
+See here for details and alternatives.

 3. PyTorch DataLoader workers need enough shared memory for IPC.
 Without this, they may run out of shared memory and die.